Saint-Denis-de-Brompton: Government

 Saint-Denis-de-Brompton forms part of the federal electoral district of Richmond—Arthabaska and has been represented by Alain Rayes, an independent MP, since 2015.
 Provincially, Saint-Denis-de-Brompton is part of the Richmond electoral district and is represented by André Bachand of the Coalition Avenir Québec since 2018.

 The current mayor of Saint-Denis-de-Brompton is Denis Veilleux.
 The mayor and a five-member city council are the elected officials of the municipality.

 Education

 Sherbrooke's Elementary School and High School (of the Eastern Townships School Board) serves English-speaking students in this community for both elementary and secondary levels.

 Tourism

 The church of Saint-Denis-de-Brompton has stained glass windows made by a group of citizens assisted by a master glazier made from Claude Lafortune's paper church.

-Twin towns

-Saint-Denis-de-Brompton is not yet twinned with any town.